berenvrl/phonebookBE/README.md

-# 📞Phonebook FullStack Project
+# 📞Phonebook Project

-Simple phonebook app for a user who can add, update or delete a new user.
+A simple phonebook app with a focus on both frontend and backend, allowing users to add, update, or delete contacts.

 # Built with